dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

   configured.
 - Fix: install `histdatacom[influx]`, provide `influxdb.yaml`, or skip
   `-I/--import_to_influxdb`.
 The sidecar does not provide an InfluxDB service.
+  Local contract tests replace only the final writer and do not prove live credentials, bucket permissions, network latency, or server-side write rejection behavior.

 Data-quality checks: